 Gary has practiced as a litigation attorney in Santa Barbara for over 35 years concentrating in resolving business and personal disputes in a wide variety of areas including corporate, financial, and real estate.
 He has served on a number of nonprofit Boards and as counsel to several public Boards and is currently actively involved in teaching Buddhist mindfulness meditation.

-Gail, JD, University of California, Davis (1975), worked as a lawyer in the branches of the federal government, helped draft the California Coastal Act, taught coastal and ocean law and policy, served on the Vermont Water Resources Board, and is currently an independent documentary film maker.
-She has co-authored or edited three books on the Arctic and has served on EDC’s Board since 2004.
+Gail, JD, University of California, Davis (1975), worked as a lawyer in all three branches of the federal government, helped draft the California Coastal Act, taught coastal and ocean law and policy at UCSB’s Bren School of Environmental Science and Management, served on the Vermont Water Resources Board, and is currently an independent film maker.
+Her most recent film BROKE documents the Santa Barbara Oil Pipeline Spill of 2015.
+She has co-authored or edited three books on the Arctic as well as numerous scholarly articles on coastal and ocean law and policy.
+She is a past President of EDC’s Board and has served on it since 2004.

 Jim is the Donald Bren Distinguished Professor of Environmental Law with joint appointments at the Environment School at UCSB and the UCLA Law School.
 A graduate of Yale College and Harvard Law School, he has written more than eight books and eighty articles.
 He frequently appears as a media commentator and has lectured on environmental policy on every continent except Antarctica.
 Active in policy debates, he serves on EPA’s National Drinking Water Advisory Council and on the Trade and Environment Policy Advisory Committee.
 He has been a visiting law professor at Columbia, Harvard, Stanford, and Yale as well as at five foreign universities.